rutvik-moradiya/cmpe281-group-project/README.md

  - Aws Account

-# Local configuration
-# How to set up and run project locally?
 # Here include quick steps on how to compile and run your project on local machine (whichever you used, Mac or Windows either one).

     -EC2 instnace setup;